minima-global/minidocs/docs/runanode/android_v9_and_up.md

 **Congratulations - your node is now installed & running!**

+You will see your MiniDapps on the Home page, new MiniDapp versions will be made available in the **DAPP Store** to download & install.

 ## Setting up your Incentive Account

 After installing the app, if you have registered for the Incentive Program, you must connect your Incentive ID to your node to receive daily Rewards.<br/>